-Supporters of immigrant to rally outside Hartford ICE office
+Supporters of immigrant rally outside Hartford ICE office

 HARTFORD, Conn.
-(AP) — Supporters of a former Fulbright scholar who took sanctuary at a Connecticut church to avoid deportation are set to rally to call on federal immigration officials to allow him to stay in the U.S.
+(AP) — Supporters of a former Fulbright scholar who took sanctuary at a Connecticut church to avoid deportation have rallied to call on federal immigration officials to allow him to stay in the U.S.

-The demonstration is scheduled for Friday morning outside the federal courthouse in Hartford, where Immigration and Customs Enforcement has an office.
+About 50 people gathered in a light rain for a peaceful demonstration Friday outside the federal courthouse in Hartford, where Immigration and Customs Enforcement has an office.

-Sujitno Sajuti (suh-JEET’-no saw-JEHW’-tee) was ordered by ICE to board a plane to his native Indonesia in October 2017, but instead entered the Unitarian Universalist Church in Meriden.
+Sujitno Sajuti (suh-JEET’-no saw-JEHW’-tee) was ordered by ICE to return to his native Indonesia in October 2017, but instead entered the Unitarian Universalist Church in Meriden.

-The 70-year-old West Hartford resident came to the U.S. in 1981 on a Fulbright Scholarship, earning advanced degrees from Columbia University and the University of Connecticut.
+The 70-year-old West Hartford resident came to the U.S. in 1981 on a Fulbright Scholarship and earned advanced degrees.
 He overstayed his student visa and remained in the United States.

 Most Read Nation & World Stories